Nairobi Stima F.C.

 Nairobi Stima is an association football club based in Nairobi, Kenya.
-The club currently competes in the Kenyan National Super League.
+The club competes in the Kenyan National Super League.

 History

 Manager George Owoko led Nairobi Stima to an undefeated first half of the season in 2018–19, but was suspended by management in April 2019 and left the club that June.
 Assistant coach Evans Mafuta took over as manager.

 Stima finished 3rd in 2019 and qualified for the promotion/relegation playoff, but lost to top flight Posta Rangers 3–2 on aggregate and remained in the second division.
 Nairobi Stima only lost two league matches that year, but missed out on promotion by goal difference to Kisumu All Stars.